repeaterjs/repeater/README.md

 ## Overview

 Channels are opaque objects which implement the methods found on the [`AsyncIterableIterator` interface](https://github.com/Microsoft/TypeScript/blob/master/lib/lib.es2018.asynciterable.d.ts). `Channel.prototype.next` returns a promise which resolves to the next result, and `Channel.prototype.return` closes the channel prematurely.
-Async iterators are most useful when consumed via [`for await…of` loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) which call and await the channel’s `next`/`return` methods automatically, as seen in the examples above.
-Channels can be used as drop-in replacements for async generator objects.
+Async iterators are most useful when consumed via [`for await…of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loops, which call and await the channel’s `next`/`return` methods automatically, as seen in the examples above.
+A function which returns a channel is virtually indistinguishable from an async generator.

 Similar to the `Promise` constructor, the `Channel` constructor takes an *executor*, a function which is passed the arguments `push`, `close` and `stop`.
-The `push` and `close` arguments are functions analogous to the `Promise` executor’s `resolve` and `reject` arguments: `push` can be called with a value so that `next` resolves with that value, and `close` can be called with an error so that `next` rejects with that error.
+The `push` and `close` arguments are functions analogous to the `Promise` executor’s `resolve` and `reject` arguments: `push` can be called with a value so that `next` resolves to that value, and `close` can be called with an error so that `next` rejects with that error.
 However, unlike `resolve`, `push` can be called more than once to enqueue multiple values onto the channel, and unlike `reject`, `close` can be called with no arguments to close the channel without error.
 The `stop` argument is unique to the `Channel` executor: it is a promise which resolves when the channel is closed.
-These three arguments allow for convenient setup and teardown of callbacks within the executor, and they can be selectively exposed to parent closures to model architectural patterns like [pubsub](packages/pubsub) and [semaphores](packages/limiters).
+These three arguments make it easy to setup and teardown callbacks within the executor, and they can be selectively exposed to parent closures to model architectural patterns like [pubsub](packages/pubsub) and [semaphores](packages/limiters).

 ## How are channels “safe”?
-Most async iterator libraries currently available cause memory leaks during normal usage.
-Channels use the following design principles to prevent them:
+Most async iterator libraries currently available are prone to causing memory leaks through normal usage.
+Channels use the following design principles to prevent leaks:

 ### Channels execute lazily.
 There are several existing async iterator libraries which provide tightly-coupled wrappers around event emitters, streams, or other callback-based APIs.
 Almost all of them make the critical mistake of registering callbacks eagerly, i.e. when the iterator is created.
-Consider the following naive async-iterator-returning function:
+Consider the following naive async iterator returning function:

 ```js
 function listen(target, name) {